Dakota-LM/arc_api_rs/README.md

 # Arc_API_rs

 This is a client web API that connects to the Metaforge endpoints for Arc Raiders.
 The data returned from this tool is sourced from [MetaForge](https://metaforge.app/arc-raiders).
+Also, this is my first project, any feedback is much appreciated.

 > Notes: As per MetaForge documentation, this crate has built-in rate-limiting.
 Caching is expected to be handled in projects utilizing this crate.